semsol/arc2/README.md

 ## RDF triple store

 Please have a look into [SPARQL-support.md](doc/SPARQL-support.md) to see which SPARQL 1.0/1.1 features are currently supported.

+### Known problems/restrictions with database systems

+In this section you find known problems with MariaDB or MySQL, regarding certain features.
+E.g. MySQL 5.5 doesn't allow FULLTEXT indexes in InnoDB.
+We try to encapsulate any differences in the DB adapters, so that you don't have to care about them.
+In case you run into problems, this section might be of help.

+#### MySQL 8.0 and mysqli

+Using mysqli with MySQL 8.0 as backend throws the following exception:

+> mysqli_connect(): The server requested authentication method unknown to the client [caching_sha2_password]

+Based on this [source](https://mysqlserverteam.com/upgrading-to-mysql-8-0-default-authentication-plugin-considerations/), one has to change the my.cnf, adding the following entry:

+> [mysqld]
+> default-authentication-plugin=mysql_native_password

 ## Internal information for developers